koole/glitterbot/README.md

 4. Change the path of the image host to your own server in `glitterbot.js`.

 ### Configuration
-You can add these
+You can add these options when running Glitterbot to change settings.

-Flag | Usage
+Option | Usage
 --- | ---
 `-w, --webhook <url>` | Required: The URL of your incoming Slack webhook.
 You can configure these for in the [Slack App Directory](slack.com/apps/manage/custom-integrations)
 `-i, --instant` | When using this flag, the bot will instantly send an image to your Slack without starting a Cronjob.